nazuke/SEOMacroscope/docs/manual/index.md

 ## File Menu

 Export sitemaps in text and XML formats, and list views to CSV and Excel files.

+### Recent URLs

+This is a list of recently crawled URLs.
+Selecting one of them will put that URL back into the **Start URL** field, ready for crawling again.

 ### Load Lists